|Nutrition Facts (per serving)|

 Bread is never absent on a Spanish table.
 It is an integral part of any Spanish meal and comes in many different forms.
 This easy Spanish bread recipe is a very basic white bread that is perfect for a beginner at bread making.
 Flour, water, salt, and yeast are about all you need to make this delicious homemade bread.

-Measure water into a microwave-safe cup.
-Heat water in the microwave for a few seconds, until it is lukewarm.
+Measure 2/3 cup water into a microwave-safe cup.
+Heat water in the microwave for a few seconds until it is lukewarm.

-In a large mixing bowl, mix the yeast and sugar into the warm water, stirring constantly until both have dissolved completely.
+Transfer the water to a large mixing bowl.
+Mix the yeast and sugar into the warm water, stirring constantly until both have dissolved completely.

 In a medium mixing bowl, mix the flour and salt.

-Using a wooden spoon, gradually stir the flour and salt mixture into the water and yeast mix.
-Stir in more water if needed, 2 tablespoons at a time, until a soft dough is formed.
+Using a wooden spoon, gradually stir the flour and salt mixture into the water and yeast mixture.
+Stir in the remaining 2/3 cup water until a soft dough is formed.
+Add more water if needed, 2 tablespoons at a time.

 Knead the dough for 1 to 2 minutes to form a soft ball of dough.

-Place dough on a baking stone or lightly-greased cookie sheet.
+Place dough on a baking stone or parchment-lined cookie sheet.
 Let it rise in a warm place for 15 minutes.

 Preheat the oven to 425 F. In a small bowl, beat the egg with 1 tablespoon water to create an egg wash.

-Once risen, bake the bread for 7 minutes, then remove from oven and brush with the egg wash to create a shiny crust.
-Return to the oven and continue baking (about 13 minutes).
-The bread is done when it is golden brown and has a hollow sound when you tap on the bottom.
+Once risen, score the top of the dough and bake for 7 minutes, then remove from oven and brush with the egg wash to create a shiny crust.
+Return to the oven and continue baking for about 18 to 24 minutes.
+The bread is done when it registers 190 F to 200 F on an instant-read thermometer inserted in the middle of the bread.
+It should also be golden brown and have a hollow sound when you tap on the bottom.

 Remove from the oven and allow to cool completely on a rack.